 A: Yes.
-You must disclose your relationship with the candidate to your manager and recuse yourself from the hiring process, which . helps ensure fairness and neutrality.
-To help maintain and promote a professional and fair working environment, Assurant does not allow immediate family members to be in a reporting line with other employees (or non-employees such as contingent workers or contractors), to avoid the appearance of a conflict, nepotism, or favoritism.
+You must disclose your relationship with the candidate to your manager and recuse yourself from the hiring process, which helps ensure fairness and neutrality.
+To help maintain and promote a professional and fair working environment, Assurant doesn't allow immediate family members to be in a reporting line with other employees (or nonemployees such as contingent workers or contractors), to avoid the appearance of a conflict, nepotism, or favoritism.